tonethar/IGME-330-Master/notes/node-and-web-services.md

 ## II.
 Downloading a simple "text" web service

-- we are going to keep this as bare-bones as possible (not even using `npm`), so we will just download a joke from a "random joke" web service.
+- we are going to keep this as bare-bones as possible (not even using `npm`), so we will just download a joke from a "random Chuck Norris joke" web service.
 The web service will return the joke data in plain text format:
   - https://github.com/sameerkumar18/geek-joke-api

-### 1. Get started:
+### A. Get started:
   - create a folder named **joke**
   - inside of the **joke** folder, create a file named **index.js**

-### 2. Add the following to **index.js**:
+### B. Add the following to **index.js**:

 ```js
 // #1 - import the request module, which is used to download data over http